FluBBaOfWard/LodjurDS/README.md

-# LodjurDS V0.0.0
+# LodjurDS V0.0.1

 A Lynx emulator for Nintendo DS(i)/3DS

 ## How to use

-1. Create a folder named "ngpds" in either the root of your flash card or in the data folder.
+1. Create a folder named "lodjurds" in either the root of your flash card or in the data folder.
 This is where settings and save files end up.
-2. Now put game/bios files into a folder where you have (NGP) roms, max 768 games per folder, filenames must not be longer than 127 chars.
+2. Now put game/bios files into a folder where you have (Lynx) roms, max 768 games per folder, filenames must not be longer than 127 chars.
 You can use zip-files (as long as they use the deflate compression).
-CAUTION!
-Games that require SLOT-2 RAM can not be used with zip-files!
 3. Depending on your flashcart you might have to DLDI patch the emulator.

 Note!
 You need a bios to be able to save in game.